SCullman/BC-Expand/readme.md

 The name of the entity type is defined by the name of the service and not by the name of page or table.
 Fields are renamed to its Pascal case representation.

+The [documentation](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/webservices/use-containments-associations) about associations and  containment was not quite clear for me as a beginner in AL.

+That's why I'll try out the concept in the next sections.

 ### Associations

 OData also allows to include related resources within one single request using the query option `$expand`.
 In case of contact relations, it would be nice to include the contacts for Contact_No and Relation_to_Contact_No.